When was the first computer invented?

 Updated: 09/12/2023 by Computer Hope

-There is no easy answer to this question due to the many different classifications of computers.
+There is no easy answer to this question due to the many classifications of computers.
 The first mechanical computer, created by Charles Babbage in 1822, doesn't resemble what most would consider a computer today.
 Therefore, this page lists each of the computer firsts, starting with the Difference Engine and leading up to the computers we use today.

 Note